txstate-etc/svelte-forms/README.md

 Similarly, it is possible to nest `AddMore` components to create an array of arrays.
 Use `<AddMore path="">` for the inner array.

+In a rare circumstance, you might want to surround an `AddMore` component with a div that provides a border, but the `AddMore` itself is conditional on some other field.
+If you just set the conditional, you'll end up with an empty wrapping div when the condition is not met.
+Ugly.

+In this case you can create a `SubForm` with the path and conditional, create your wrapping div inside it, then create the `AddMore` inside that, with `path=""`.

 # Developing

 This is a component library with no UI of its own, but there is an extremely minimal demo available: